-Access to the property from Lyons take Hwy 7 west to Riverside Drive and take a left, continue until 411 Riverside Drive.
-The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
+The existing driveway will suffice and require the removal of no trees.
 The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is only 50 feet long therefore there no turn around will be required (see plan for details).
+The driveway is less than 300 feet long therefore there will be no turn around required.
 The driveway is less than 400 feet therefore no pull-outs are required